-Our preference is to manage the patient's condition(s) with medication when possible.
-However, medications are not always effective in treating severe chronic sinusitis caused by persistent infection, extensive nasal polyposis, poorly controlled asthma or certain other factors.
+Our preference is to manage the patient's condition(s) with medications when possible.
+However, medications are not always effective in treating severe chronic rhinosinusitis caused by persistent infection, extensive nasal polyposis, poorly controlled asthma or certain other factors.

-In these cases, we may refer patients to the world-class ear, nose and throat (ENT) surgeons at the nearby Massachusetts Eye and Ear.
-Following surgery, we may co-manage ongoing care with the patient's ENT specialist at Mass Eye and Ear.
+In these cases, we may refer patients to the world-class ENT surgeons at the nearby Massachusetts Eye and Ear for consideration of surgery.
+Following surgery, we may co-manage your ongoing care with the ENT specialist at Mass Eye and Ear.

 Specialized Experience Makes a Difference

-Our allergy specialists have extensive experience in caring for patients with severe chronic sinusitis.
-Pinpointing the cause of this condition (e.g. fungus, bacterial infection or noninfectious inflammation) can be difficult.
+Our allergy/immunology specialists have extensive experience in caring for patients with severe chronic rhinosinusitis.
+Pinpointing the cause of this condition (e.g. bacterial infection, fungus or noninfectious inflammation) can be difficult.
 Our team's experience is a critical factor in making the correct diagnosis and developing an effective treatment plan.

-Allergists in our unit are known nationally and internationally for their clinical and research leadership in severe chronic sinusitis.
+Allergists/immunologists in our unit are known nationally and internationally for their clinical and research leadership in severe chronic rhinosinusitis.
 In order to advance the understanding and treatment of this condition, they have lectured and led workshops at many major gatherings of allergists and immunologists.

 Groundbreaking Clinical Trials

 As an elite academic medical center, Mass General is committed to conducting groundbreaking research that leads to improved care for patients with chronic sinus disease.
-We have conducted many clinical studies of novel therapies—e.g. nasal antifungal rinses, intranasal antibiotics and topical steroids—that have proven effective in treating severe chronic sinusitis and nasal polyps.
+We have conducted many clinical studies of novel therapies — e.g. nasal antifungal rinses, intranasal antibiotics, topical steroids and new injectable biologic agents — that have proven effective in treating severe chronic rhinosinusitis and nasal polyps.